 About the Scholarship and the MBA

-The Skoll Centre typically awards up to five Scholarships every year.
+The Skoll Centre typically awards up to four Scholarships every year.

 Upon being offered a Skoll Scholarship, the candidate will receive a letter of agreement which outlines what is expected during and after the MBA.
 Examples may include acting as ambassadors for the Skoll Centre, supporting classmates with entrepreneurship projects, recruiting future Skoll Scholars, serving on the Skoll Scholar Alumni Board, and responding to media enquiries amongst others.

 Of course!
-Typically only five students receive Scholarships, but countless students are interested in pursuing careers that bring together business and social goals.
-The Skoll Centre offers opportunities to engage with activities for those who are eager to start or grow their own ventures, or work in the growing supportive ecosystem of organisations working with entrepreneurial ventures/initiatives.
+Typically only four students receive Scholarships, but countless students are interested in pursuing careers that bring together business and social goals.
+The Skoll Centre offers opportunities to engage with activities for those who are eager to start or grow their own ventures, or work in the growing ecosystem of organisations supporting entrepreneurial ventures/initiatives.
 The only difference between the Skoll Scholars’ opportunities and other MBA opportunities will be the funding and access to the Skoll Scholar alumni network.

-To be eligible for the Skoll Scholarship, you must first be accepted onto the Oxford Saïd MBA programme, and meet the following criteria:
+To be eligible for the Skoll Scholarship, you must meet the following criteria:

 - Have demonstrated evidence of personal qualities strongly resonating with entrepreneurial leadership;